 Both the PS4 and PC are plugged into wired internet, to avoid Wifi issues and get full Gigabit speeds for stream upload.

-I also have a Blue Icicle XLR-to-USB adapter that I use with my XLR mic for better audio quality, but I prefer the headset, as it means I can turn my head to check out a noise or the clock without no longer being audible.
+I also have a Blue Icicle XLR-to-USB adapter that I use with my XLR mic for better audio quality, but I prefer the headset, as it means I can turn my head to check out a noise or the clock and still remain audible.
 If I ever do webcam streams again (I have a Logitech C270 for that), I might forego the headset and use the mic on a separate microphone stand, and go back to the iPhone headset, which is less noticeable on cam.

 My microphone stand is one of those full-height ones that you can stand on the floor, because table stands would pick up the noise and vibrations from me typing on the desk.

 The Elgato Game Capture HD was a gift from back when I worked at Elgato (I left in mid-2017).
 I used to work on the Mac version of Elgato Game Capture.
 That said, for capturing from the PS4, with overlays and all, a capture device is the only choice, so I think even if I was biased, I am not recommending anything I wouldn’t recommend otherwise.